We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Allegion share dividends

-While Allegion's payout ratio might seem fairly standard, it's worth remembering that Allegion may be investing much of the rest of its net profits in future growth.
+While Allegion's payout ratio might seem low, this can signify that Allegion is investing more in its future growth.

 Allegion share price volatility

-Over the last 12 months, Allegion's shares have ranged in value from as little as US$93.45 up to US$144.76.
+Over the last 12 months, Allegion's shares have ranged in value from as little as US$94.608 up to US$148.3114.
 A popular way to gauge a stock's volatility is its "beta".

 Allegion plc manufactures and sells mechanical and electronic security products and solutions worldwide.
 The company offers door closers and controls; doors and door systems; electronic security products; electronic, biometric, and mobile access control systems; exit devices; locks, locksets, portable locks, and key systems; time, attendance, and workforce productivity systems; and other accessories.
 The company sells its products and solutions to end-users in commercial, institutional, and residential facilities, including education, healthcare, government, hospitality, commercial office, and single and multi-family residential markets under the CISA, Interflex, LCN, Schlage, SimonsVoss, and Von Duprin brands.
 It sells its products and solutions through distribution and retail channels, such as specialty distribution, e-commerce, and wholesalers, as well as through various retail channels comprising do-it-yourself home improvement centers, on-line and e-commerce platforms, and small specialty showroom outlets.
 Allegion plc was incorporated in 2013 and is headquartered in Dublin, Ireland.